manzt/anywidget/README.md

 There are a few guidelines we follow:

-- For the front-end code (under `src/`), internal variables are written with `snake_case` while external APIs are written with `camelCase` (if applicable).
+- For JavaScript, internal variables are written with `snake_case` while external APIs are written with `camelCase` (if applicable).
-- Ensure `black --check .` and `ruff .` pass.
-You can run `hatch run fmt && hatch run lint` to format code.
+- For Python, ensure `black --check .` and `ruff .` pass.
+You can run `black .` and `ruff --fix .` to format and fix linting errors.

 ### Generating changelogs